superfaceai/station/README.md

 $ yarn test:record
 ```

-With this command, live traffic is enabled and therefore maps send requests to the live providers.
-This command also records this request and response.
-There are multiple scenarios what can happen:
+Run tests using live APIs, store requests and responses recordings for each use case.
+The following cases can happen depending on the existence of previous recordings:

-- use-case does not have recording → records traffic and saves as default one
+- If a use case doesn't have recording → save it as a default recording
-- use-case already have recording → records new traffic and compares it to the old one →
+- If a use case has recording → record new traffic and compare it to the old one →
-    - if it matches → do not save recording
+    - If the recordings match → don't save the new recording
-    - if it doesn’t match → save new recording next to old one with suffix `-new`
+    - If the recordings don’t match → save the new recording next to the old one with suffix `-new`

 ### Test with new mocked traffic